 Note that since this is K3s, the master can also be scheduled with pods.
 So I could have gone with a single node.

 That’s the easy part.
-I just had to go through my README.md and play the
+I just had to run ./helm_apply which runs

 In the process, I decided to go with